 Delicious to drink, cool to watch, and so easy to do, smoked cocktails are not only for the most advanced mixologist but for the at-home barista, too.
 Gaining major popularity in the mid-2000s, smoked cocktails have bewildered and bemused drink enthusiasts for years.

 Smoke and liquor have been linked to early production days when the cooking process heavily relied on an open flame.
-Over the years, mixologists have tried to bring the smoky flavour of olden days back to their drinks, and in 2007 New York barkeep, Eben Freeman sparked a smokey revolution in a bar.
+Over the years, mixologists have tried to bring the smoky flavor of olden days back to their drinks, and in 2007 New York barkeep, Eben Freeman sparked a smokey revolution in a bar.

 Since then, smoked cocktails have been popping up on menus left and right--everything from smoke infused syrups to ice cubes to actual smoking drinks.
 Now let's dive and see how to smoke a cocktail at home?